Skip to content

 Section titled “The problem: physical queues waste everyone's time”

-Walk-in businesses — clinics, government offices, retail counters, bank branches — ask customers to stand in a physical line and wait.
-The customer cannot sit down, step outside, or do anything else while they wait.
-If they leave to get a coffee, they lose their place.
-Staff cannot see at a glance how long the backlog is.
-Everyone is frustrated.
+Walk-in businesses — clinics, government offices, retail counters, bank branches — ask customers to stand in a physical line.
+They cannot sit down or step outside without losing their place, and staff cannot see the backlog at a glance.

 Jonot replaces the physical line with a virtual one.
 Customers join the queue by scanning a QR code or tapping a kiosk tablet.
 They receive a ticket number, then track their position on their phone — in real time, from wherever they want to wait.
 When their number is called, they approach the counter.
 No standing in line.
 No losing their place.